almodaweb/Health-Data-Science-Projects/README.md

-# R-Projects
+# Health Data Science Projects

-Welcome to my R Projects repository!
+Welcome to my Health Data Science Projects repository!
 This space serves as a collection of various R projects I've worked on, spanning data analysis, visualization, statistical modeling, and more.
 Each project folder is self-contained, with its own scripts, data files, and outputs.

 ## Projects Overview